Meteor showers, eclipses, full moons: All of the reasons to look up in 2022

 Meteor showers

-The new year kicks off with the Quadrantid meteor shower, which is expected to peak in the overnight hours between January 2 and 3 for those in North America, according to the American Meteor Society.
+The new year kicks off with the Quadrantid meteor shower, which peaks during the first week of January.

 It's the first of 12 meteor showers throughout the year -- although the next one, the Lyrid meteor shower, doesn't peak until April.